Labor Market Information, a Division of the Alabama Department of Workforce

 The Alabama Department of Workforce, Labor Market Information Division develops a full profile of Industrial and Occupational Projections in cooperation with the Projections Managing Partnership (PMP).
 These projections support functional partners across the state and regional areas.

 Applying criteria established by The Alabama Committee on Credentialing and Career Pathways (ACCCP), the Workforce Information Grant Unit determines occupations are High Demand within the Statewide and the seven Local Area Boards (WIOA Regions).
 These occupations match career pathways and competency-based frameworks that are set forth by the ACCCP and its Technical Advisory Committees (TACs).
-Click the following link to review the High Demand Methodology.
+Click the following link to review the High Demand Methodology (PDF).

 STATEWIDE POSTERS AND BROCHURES